diemastermonkey/iterator/README.md

 # iterator
 Self-contained, Python-based general-purpose iterator experiment.

-This script iterates a list of "things" and runs one or more arbitrary system commands on each.
+Iterator iterates a list of "things" and runs one or more arbitrary system commands on each.

-That's pretty mundane, but here's the fun part: It provides an interface to configure it, and stores this configuration inside itself!
+Mundane, but here's the cool part:
+It has a built-in interface to configure it, and stores that configuration inside itself!
-Yeah pretty crazy huh? :)
+Pretty crazy huh? :)

 ```
 # Example run